Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations

 Empirically, the proposed model consistently outperforms competitive baselines across multiple evaluation protocols.
-Under record-weighted evaluation, it achieves a mean absolute error (MAE) of \textbf{6.08} h and a MAPE of \textbf{18.05\%}, improving over the state-of-the-art LSTM by 4.85\% and 4.95\% relatively, iTransformer by 6.75\% and 12.80\% relatively.
-Under the unweighted protocol, it reaches an MAE of \textbf{7.23} h and a MAPE of \textbf{17.21\%}, with respective gains of 4.87\% and 5.65\% over baseline models relatively.
-The technical advantage over iTransformer is primarily attributed to the early fusion of heterogeneous signals before temporal decoding, which enables richer cross-feature interactions aligned to each time window and allows the causal decoder to attend over a joint representation.
-This yields lower errors especially on medium sailing duration segments and medium frequency segments.
+Under record-weighted evaluation, it achieves MAE of \textbf{6.08} h, MAPE of \textbf{18.05\%} and RMSE of \textbf{12.04 h}, improving over the competitive sequential deep learning models 4.70\% in MAE, 4.95\% in MAPE and 2.59\% in RMSE relatively.
+Under the unweighted protocol, it reaches MAE of \textbf{7.23} h, MAPE of \textbf{17.21\%}, and RMSE of \textbf{15.60 h}, with respective gains of 4.37\%, 5.65\% and 0.64\% over baseline models relatively.
+The technical advantage over the sequential baseline deep learning models (LSTM, iTransformer, FEDformer, Autoformer) is primarily attributed to the early fusion of heterogeneous features before decoding and temporal attention mechanism, which enables richer cross-feature interactions aligned to each time window and allows the causal decoder to attend over a joint representation.
+This makes the proposed model outperform baseline models consistently and yield lower errors especially on medium-sailing-duration segments and medium-frequency segments.
 Furthermore, the model demonstrates a clear superiority over tree-based methods (e.g., LightGBM) by explicitly modeling segment-level historical temporal dynamics that flattened tabular snapshots cannot capture.
-These design choices result in improved accuracy for 60.63\% of segments in terms of MAE and 66.25\% in terms of MAPE.
+These design choices result in improved accuracy for 59.19\% of segments in terms of MAE, 62.77\% in terms of MAPE and 60.54\% of segments in terms of RMSE.
 Overall, this study provides a reliable decision-support framework that facilitates long-horizon planning and protects the integrity of transshipment chains across global liner services.

 While this study establishes a robust framework for segment-level sailing duration prediction, several avenues remain for future exploration to enhance model reliability and operational depth.
 First, future research could focus on uncertainty quantification.
 Implementing probabilistic forecasting techniques such as quantile regression or diffusion-based models would produce calibrated interval predictions, allowing carriers to better manage planning risks \citep{Lee2021DataDrivenAF, wenzhe2025stgdpmvesseltrajectorypredictionspatiotemporal}.
 This could be further enriched by integrating dynamic environmental variables, including meteorological and oceanographic data, to enhance robustness under extreme conditions.